How Not to Detect Prompt Injections with an LLM: Experimental Results

 \textbf{Setup.} We utilize the Prompt Injection dataset described in Section~\ref{sec:exp-setup} and consider samples crafted using DataFlip.
 We evaluate Detection Rate, Attack Success Value (ASV), ASV without Detector (ASV w/o Det.) and Task Accuracy (Acc.) with the detection LLM $g$ and the backend LLMs defined in Section~\ref{sec:exp-setup-models}.\\

 \textbf{Result 1 - Subverting the detection LLM $g$.} We report the detection rate of $g$ on contaminated inputs for all injected tasks in Table~\ref{tab:generator-metrics}.
-DataFlip is very effective at subverting the detector for all combinations of target and injected tasks, especially when considering Hate Detection as the injected task, with an average detection rate of just $1.5\%$.
-The highest detection rate is 53.5\% on Summarization, the task used in training the detector.
+DataFlip is very effective at subverting the detector for all combinations of target and injected tasks, with a detection rate of $0\%$ on most tasks.
+The highest detection rate is 24.0\% on Summarization, the task used in training the detector.
 Even so, this value is hardly better than random chance.\\

 \textbf{Result 2 - Response utility of the backend LLM $f$.} We report the results for each injected task in Table~\ref{tab:generator-metrics}.
 DataFlip is very successful in making the generator $f$ follow the injected instruction $s_e$ across all target tasks, with ASV values close to the upper bounds described by ASV w/o Det. and task accuracy.
-For example, Claude 4 achieves an ASV of almost $90\%$ for sentiment analysis, and the task accuracy is only $6\%$ higher.
-Interestingly, we note there are cases where the task accuracy is less than the ASV w/o Det. (such as grammar correction for Claude 4 and Llama 4), indicating that our prompt formulation induces better instruction-following.
+For example, Claude 4 achieves an ASV of almost $92\%$ for sentiment analysis, and the task accuracy is only $4\%$ higher.
+Interestingly, we note there are cases where the task accuracy is less than the ASV w/o Det. (such as grammar correction for Llama 4), indicating that our prompt formulation induces better instruction-following.